 -These are for rare cases in which usually a supporter of a ticket commits an infraction and this regards how points are distributed if no one person of the ticket can be held responsible due to lack of admittance of guilt.

--The Election Commission has found (a) to be unreasonable since they do not have access to polygraphs, forensics and other methods of evidence gathering.
-So the standard was lowered slightly, but still beyond in a real Court of Law.
-Part c, can be deemed the “Sean Robinson rule” when in a hearing last election he was found innocent because the plaintiff explicitly said Sean Robinson was Austin Hernandez.

 702(a)-This was changed to the first business day since no office assistant or manager was usually in the office on a Saturday to pick up the reports, and they risked being lost by the UMC.
 Also with a emphasis on correct finance reports, there should be no excuse for candidates to file bad reports, as they should now have ample time to collect things such as receipts or sales orders from their vendors.

 802-Changed to reflect new finance report due date.